projectara/greybus-spec/source/special.rst

 ..

-Greybus DME Peer Get Response
+Greybus SVC DME Peer Get Response
-"""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""

+Table :num:`table-dme-peer-get-response` defines the Greybus SVC DME Peer Get Response payload.
 The Greybus DME Peer Get response contains the ConfigResultCode as defined in the |unipro| specification, as well as the value of the attribute, if applicable.

 .. figtable::
     :nofig: